-VST uses digital signal processing to emulate traditional recording studio hardware, allowing VST plugins to either recreate these hardware effects in software or create entirely new sounds and effects.
+VST uses digital signal processing to emulate traditional recording studio hardware, allowing VST plugins to recreate these hardware effects in software or create entirely new sounds and effects.
 They’re used in music production, sound design, live performances, etc.

 Types of VST Plugins